-Students want to feel valued and trusted.
-They want to explore their interests with abandon!
+Students in your class want to feel valued and trusted.
+Even as novice learners, they want to explore their interests with abandon!
 They want to use real tools for science.
 And they don’t want to be patronized with a toy microscope they think would be better in the hands of their little sister or brother.
 The student microscope market is full of those, and they’re no good.

 They don’t need fancy features as they learn to explore with a student microscope.
 They just need a tool they can learn to use and take care of.
 A tool that allows them to try this science thing out.
 To see if it’s an interest they want to explore.
 To see if maybe their life could go to science.

 These student microscopes show them what’s out there and allow them to nurture their own curiosity.
 The lens is glass.
 The LED illumination is bright.

 Any high school student, college student, or young scientist in elementary school can look at a specimen through the eyepiece or at the camera image and see real magic.